The Best Benefits of Sport Every Parent Should Know and Love

-A no-brainer, but another benefit of getting your kids out on the field is squeezing in some additional exercise.
+A no-brainer, but another benefit of sport is getting your kids on the field and squeezing in some additional exercise.

 An hour spent running up and down the pitch may help to maintain their general health and wellbeing.
 It’ll also help to tire them out, supporting a better night’s sleep (for everyone involved).

 Team sports can be an ideal environment for encouraging your little one to meet new people, make new friends, and flex their socialising skills.
 Not to mention, being on the same team gives kids a common interest and activity to build a friendship around.